pharmeasy-logo

 • Edwards Syndrome: Edwards Syndrome affects the proper development of the child’s brain and other organs that can show up even after two years of life.
 This syndrome can even prove to be life-threatening in some cases.

 • Ectopic Pregnancy: Ectopic Pregnancy results from the fertilized egg attaching itself to a place that is outside the uterus or womb.
-This condition mostly leads to a miscarriage because the baby cannot get the right environment (inside the urethra) to grow properly.
+This condition mostly leads to a miscarriage because the baby cannot get the right environment (as inside the urethra) to grow properly.
 The levels of Free Beta hCG hormone can be beneficial in the detection of ectopic pregnancies.

 The test is prescribed to pregnant women to assess their state of pregnancy and the unborn child’s well-being.

-The results of the Triple Marker Test can be affected by several parameters, including
+The results of the Triple Marker Test can be affected by several parameters, including -

 • Weight of the mother